 Plus I grew up in a family of five kids.
 I know how much fun having lots of siblings can be.
 I want that for my children.
 (Yeah, that’s me when I was little.
 I’m in the front row on the right–the chubby one!
 LOL)

-I finally am now at a point where I have some peace with it all.
-I still want a baby.
+I finally am now at a point where I have felt at peace with some of it all, but I still want a baby.
 My arms and heart ‘ache’ for a baby.
 But I am also ok with it, I guess.
-I have made my peace with Heavenly Father and put it in His hands and on His timeline.
+Personally, I have made my peace with Heavenly Father and put it in His hands and on His timeline.

 I know in my head that the tide will eventually change again, and things will look better.
 For now I’m just trying to keep my head above water and do the best I can.
 I’m not saying life hasn’t had good moments or been fun along the way, but that overall these past two years have been harder than normal.

 Sometimes you just have to play the hand that life deals you, ya know???

 Friday April 18th, 2008

 Today I am finally going to blog about adoption.
 Although my hubby and I have now been working on the adoption stuff for three months, it will be the first time that I am writing about it publically.
 My husband and I had mutually decided to keep it under wraps for a few months, just to see how it would go and gauge how we would feel about it all.
 So, let me start from the beginning…..

 When I was about 12 years old, I watched a 20/20 documentary on Romanian orphanages.
 I was so touched by this segment and the poor babies that lived in those orphanages.
 If I remember correctly, there were two 8-year old boys who were best friends.
 One year, a family came and adopted boy #1, but the other family that had come to bring home boy #2 couldn’t get their paperwork completed and had to leave him there for another year.
 The two boys were just sobbing at the airport as boy #1 left for America, separated for the first time ever.